 Super Bowl Sunday

 The First Sunday in February is known as Super Bowl Sunday.
 That is where the two main NFL (National Football League) will see who the champions are.
-In 2018, that day is February 4.
-In 2019, it falls on February 3.
+Super Bowl 2021 will be held February 7, 2021 at 6:30 PM with the Kansas City Chiefs takes on the Tampa Bay Buccaneers.

 Tid-bit More Info